laurencelundblade/QCBOR/README.md

 #### PSA Crypto -- Makefile.psa

-This build configuration works for Arm PSA Crypto compatible libraries like the MBed Crypto Library.
+This build configuration works for Arm PSA Crypto compatible libraries like the Mbed Crypto Library.

 This integration supports SHA-256, SHA-384 and SHA-512 with ECDSA to support the COSE algorithms ES256, ES384 and ES512.
 It is a full implementation but